choojun/choojun.github.io/index.md

 I received my PhD degrees in 2014, with research in the area of computational intelligence.
 I have acquired extensive R&D experience in public and private universities, including [Universiti Sains Malaysia (USM)](https://www.usm.my/), [Universiti Malaya (UM)](https://www.um.edu.my/), and [Wawasan Open University (WOU)](http://www.wou.edu.my/tan-choo-jun).
 Beside as an invited scientist on the clean water and sustainable energy project, I have published articles in impact-factor journals and secured collaboration grants between industry partners and universities.

 To date, my research interest is in the design and development of computational intelligence models, especially evolutionary algorithms, and their applications to multi-objective optimisation problems.
-I have published articles in high impact-factor journals and successfully secured collaborative grants between industry partners and universities through research projects.
+I have published at least eleven indexed articles in the [Web of Science (WOS) core collection](https://publons.com/researcher/2461459/choo-jun-tan/publications/) and successfully secured collaborative grants between industry partners and universities through research projects.

 Please visit the following sections for my accomplishments.